Learn

 • If your town is currently occupied by another player, that occupier takes a 10% war tribute.
 This only applies while your town is under occupation, so for most peaceful new players it simply will not come up.

 Let us make that concrete so the idea really sticks rather than floating away.
 Picture yourself collecting a gram of gold from a finished run.
-The game fund takes its flat 10% off the top first.
-If a friend referred you into the game, another 10% goes their way and trickles a little further up their own chain behind them.
-If, on top of all that, your town happens to be occupied at the time, the occupier claims their 10% tribute too.
+The game fund takes its flat 10% off the top first, and that one is always present for everyone.
+If, on top of that, your town happens to be occupied at the time, the occupier claims their 10% tribute too.
 The leftover, after these small slices have been taken, is what finally settles into your balance as yours to keep and use.
-None of the slices is large on its own, but together they are well worth knowing about, especially that first one, which is always present for everyone.
+Neither slice is large on its own, but together they are well worth knowing about, especially that first one, which never goes away.

 The game calls this the production tax